-Chart 7 shows that of the six Horn of Africa countries, only Djibouti has reached this ratio, recording an estimated 1.9 people of working age for each dependent.
-This ratio is set to stagnate until 2030 before gradually resuming its upward trajectory to peak at 2.2 workingage people for each dependent by mid-century.
+Chart 6 shows that of the six Horn of Africa countries, only Djibouti has reached this ratio, recording an estimated 1.9 people of working age for each dependant.
+This ratio is set to stagnate until 2030 before gradually resuming its upward trajectory to peak at 2.2 working-age people for each dependant by mid-century.